Getting Started with the Raspberry Pi Zero Wireless

 For the rest of this tutorial, we'll assume you've installed Raspbian either by installing the image directly or with Noobs.
 The tutorial should also work fine for most Linux based systems with a Graphical User Interface, but things might be in slightly different locations

-Now that you’ve gotten your board up and running let’s go over some basics.
+Now that you've gotten your board up and running let's go over some basics of the Raspberry Pi OS.
+This section covers how to use the Pi via HDMI out to a monitor.

-Raspbian and most Raspberry Pi OSes are going to be Linux based.
-Don’t let that scare you too much.
+The Raspberry Pi OS is Linux based (to be specific it is a port of Debian Bullseye with the Raspberry Pi Desktop).
+Don't let that scare you too much.
 Gone are the days of having to remember lots of commands or that you need to type

 :wq to save and exit your text editor.
-Linux now a days has a Graphical User Interface (GUI) similar to Windows or MacOS, and, while you will probably want to learn a few basic commands and shorcuts, you can usually get away with not using them.
+The OS runs a desktop Graphical User Interface (GUI) similar to Windows or MacOS, and, while you will probably want to learn a few basic commands and shorcuts, you can usually get away with not using them.

-This will go fetch the latest package information and tell the package manager what needs to be updated.
+This command tells the Pi to retrieve the latest package information and tells the package manager what needs updating.

 sudo(also known as super user) is a command that you will see a lot, specifically with high security commands.
-It makes sure you have the correct privileges.
-Depending on settings, it may or may not ask you for a password.
+It temporarily allows the user (if you’re not already logged in as root) the ability to run these commands if your user name is in a list of users ('sudoers').

 apt-getis the package manager and